 Dallas has multiple options for same-day care:

 Keep every piece of paperwork the visit generates.
-Discharge instructions, prescription receipts, imaging orders, work restrictions, follow-up referrals.
+Discharge instructions, prescription receipts, imaging orders, work restrictions, and follow-up referrals.
 These documents become evidence in the claim and prove you followed medical advice.
 Missing a single follow-up appointment is enough for an adjuster to argue you weren’t really hurt.

-Your Dallas crash report is one of the most important documents in your claim.
-It lists drivers, vehicles, insurance information, witness statements, and the officer’s preliminary assessment of fault.
-Adjusters read it first, and so do attorneys.
+Which agency holds your crash report depends on where the accident happened.
+The report lists drivers, vehicles, insurance information, witness statements, and the officer’s preliminary assessment of fault.
+Adjusters and attorneys read it first, so getting it quickly matters.

 Ask the responding officer for the report number before you leave the scene.
 That single number unlocks the report on every agency portal and saves days of phone calls trying to track it down.
 Write it on your phone, on paper, on anything you carry.